A-LevelChemistry

 Master A-Level Chemistry Acids & Bases using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Acids and bases are fundamental concepts in chemistry, defined by their ability to donate or accept protons (H+ ions).
-Understanding their properties, reactions, and pH scale is crucial for studying chemical behavior and reactions.
+Acids and bases are fundamental concepts in chemistry that describe substances based on their ability to donate or accept protons (H+ ions).
+Understanding their properties, reactions, and the pH scale is crucial for studying chemical behavior and reactions.

 Key Concepts